Robbery Defense Lawyer Minnesota

 Robbery is the act of taking something from the person of another, without their consent, with the use of force or the threat of force.
 The crime is frequently committed by using a weapon and it is a very serious offense with serious consequences to the accused if convicted.

 There are times, however, when the person accused is completely innocent of the offense.
 I have defended bank robbers and other individuals accused of the crime on the basis of mistaken identity, false accusations as the result of a vendetta by the alleged “victim”.
 Then again, there are times when the charges are legitimate.
 Regardless, a person has rights that need to be protected and there may be a number of factors in the case that warrant case dismissal or a reduction in the charges.
 With the help of F.T.
-Sessoms, an experienced Minneapolis criminal attorney, you will receive the best possible outcome in your case.
+Sessoms, an experienced Minneapolis criminal defense attorney, you will receive the best possible outcome in your case.

 Solid Legal Representation